 There is something odd about the Versa mouse/keyboard hardware.
 After two tries in which the nearly-finished RedHat installer hung at the "Some kind of PS/2 mouse has been probed" screen, I intuitively went into the BIOS by hitting ALT-ESC and disabled the IRDA port which was set at COM-2.
 This worked once - later, after trying a RH6.2 install (which didn't work at all!)
 I had to use the 'expert' install option after booting from the floppy, and this allowed my to install without interactive X-configuration.
 I then read the XF86Config from a floppy and manually created the mouse device link using

 # ln -s /dev/psaux /dev/mouse

 The utility 'Xconfigurator' properly auto-configured for the Glidepad, even to turning on the "tap-click".
 Then came the usual difficulties with the XF86Config.
 It usually sets the horizontal and vertical refresh ranges too narrow in an attempt to prevent damage to cathode-ray displays.
-I visited Linux On Laptops, found some settings for NEC Versa LCDs and hand-built a working 16bpp display section and "modeline" of the XF86Config file.
+I visited a (now-defunct) Linux On Laptops website, found some settings for NEC Versa LCDs and hand-built a working 16bpp display section and "modeline" of the XF86Config file.
 I would probably run a slower Versa machine at 8bpp.

 Upgrading to RedHat 6.2